YouTube is so full of videos that you’ll probably never get to watch them all in one lifetime.

 It’s why even the longest music videos are less than 15 minutes.
 When Lady Gaga uploaded the 11-minute music video for “G.U.Y.” in 2014, users complained about her long intro that led up to her song that she had to re-upload a shorter 4-minute video that focused solely on the song.

 Or, you’ll notice how the popular YouTube gamers that monetize their videos tend to cut their gameplay into portions instead of uploading the entire gameplay of games that are meant to go on for hours.
 When the game Until Dawn was released in 2015, Markiplier released 15 videos of gameplay with times ranging from 25 minutes to 40 minutes.
-Had he uploaded one long video instead, it’s unlikely many would have the attention span to sit through the whole video – and no advertiser would want to touch that.
+Had he uploaded one long video instead, it’s unlikely many would have the attention span to sit through the whole video – and advertisers are less likely to touch that.

 Quality Over Quantity